mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.12/administering-clusters/update-a-node/index.md

       ⁠⁠⁠⁠sudo sh -c 'systemctl kill -s SIGUSR1 dcos-mesos-slave-public && systemctl stop dcos-mesos-slave-public'
       ```

-3. Perform your maintenance.
+1. Perform your maintenance.

-4. Add the nodes back to your cluster by reloading the `systemd` configuration..
+1. Add the nodes back to your cluster by reloading the `systemd` configuration.

     ```bash
-    ﻿⁠⁠sudo systemctl daemon-reload
+    sudo systemctl daemon-reload
     ```

     If you are performing agent maintenance without changing agent attributes or resources, continue to the next step after reloading the `systemd` configuration.
 If you are changing agent attributes or resources as part of updating the node, however, you should delete the `latest` symbolic link on the agent node.

     To remove the `latest` metadata pointer on the agent node, run the following command on the private and public agent nodes where you are changing agent settings: